Last Updated on

 Knowing that you’re going big with Meopta scopes, you might like the MeoStar S2 82 HD.
 It comes in both straight and angled bodies, and it even includes for interchangeable eyepieces.
 You can check it out here – https://www.targettamers.com/spotting-scopes/meostar-s2-82-hd-review/.

-If you want to stick with a brand you know a lot more, the NightForce TS-80 20-60x80mm Hi-Def spotting scope is right up your alley (read our review on it here).
+If you want to stick with a brand you know a lot more, the NightForce TS-80 20-60x80mm Hi-Def spotting scope is right up your alley.
 It has everything the Meopta has, but it’s got the NightForce (NF) brand behind its build.
 When it’s NF and practically indestructible, “the force is with you!”

 But, if you don’t need the power of Star Wars in the hunt or taking long-distance photos of rare birds, Meopta will be force enough.
-In fact, we liked this optic so much we have it a spot on our list ot the best high-end spotting scopes, as you can see here.
+In fact, we liked this optic so much we have it a spot on our list of the best high-end spotting scopes.
 If the underdog has been nationally recognized by renown hunting media sources, it’s dang-well good enough for us!